2 bonobos en train de se faire des calins

 Ekolo ya Bonobo means "Land of the Bonobos" in Lingala, the predominant language of the Democratic Republic of Congo.

-Today, about 30 bonobos live in the Ekolo ya Bonobo Community Reserve .
-This 120,000-acre (35-hectare) reserve in the DRC's Équateur Province is a protected rainforest—a safe haven where bonobos and many other animals and plants thrive.
+Today, around thirty bonobos live in the Ekolo ya Bonobo community reserve .
+This 120,000-acre (approximately 48,500-hectare) reserve in DRC's Équateur Province is a protected rainforest—a safe haven where bonobos and many other animals and plants thrive.

-The Ekolo y Bonobo Reserve borders a river that connects to the Congo's aquatic transport network.
+The Ekolo ya Bonobo Reserve borders a river that connects to the Congo's aquatic transport network.
 Bonobos emerge from the forest and can be seen on elevated viewing platforms on the shore.

 Every year, thousands of people come by canoe and motorboat to see them .
 For most, it is the first time they have seen a bonobo in their natural habitat.
 The residents of Basankusu have become "bonobo guardians" who protect the bonobos in their new wild home.